wishAI/sticknotetoolbox/README.md

 # Project : Sticky Notes Toolbox

+This project requires now requires java11 and maven.

 ## Description
 This project will allow the users to write sticky notes in a board and put pictures and canvas in the stick notes.
 Also, the stick notes can include functions such as calculator,